 International Travel Award for Distinguished Service in Educational Reform

-We are pleased to announce the 2015 CIES International Travel Award for Distinguished Service in Educational Reform.
-The travel award was established through an endowment from George Soros and the Open Society Institute (OSI) under the leadership of CIES former president Gita Steiner-Khamsi, and expanded under CIES former president Ratna Ghosh.
-This award was established to encourage distinguished researchers and practitioners from developing countries to participate in CIES conferences.
-Launched at the 2009 CIES conference, the endowment facilitates the participation of international education experts who serve in countries where international projects are implemented .
+The International Travel Award (ITA) for Distinguished Service in Educational Reform was established through an endowment from George Soros and the Open Society Institute (OSI) and expanded under CIES President Ratna Ghosh to encourage distinguished researchers and practitioners from developing countries to participate in CIES conferences.
+Launched at the 2009 annual conference, the endowment attempts to facilitate the participation of international education experts who serve in countries where international projects are implemented.

 CIES The Jackie Kirk AwardThe Comparative and International Education Society (CIES) recognizes an outstanding book annually with the Jackie Kirk Award.
 This award was created in 2010 to honor the prolific professional life and deep commitment of Jackie Kirk to our field and to CIES.
 This award annually honors a published book that reflects one or some of the varied areas of expertise represented in Jackie Kirk’s areas of commitment, primarily gender and education and/or education in conflict (fragile states, post-conflict, and peace education).
 Jackie Kirk was also committed to work on identity (particularly of girls and teachers), globalization as a context for local practice and visual participatory research methodologies.